 It has been months since the protests started in Iran, and there is no end in sight.
+The persecuted church remains steadfast as over 18,000 are arrested in Iran.
 Demonstrations began after word spread that Mahsa Amini died on September 16 after being taken into custody by the Iranian morality police for wearing a headscarf incorrectly.
 Three days after she had been arrested, she sustained a fatal head injury allegedly dealt by police through severe beatings.

 Since protests began, Iranian police have arrested over 18,000 protesters.
 Although many are facing harsh persecution, God is moving in powerful ways to draw people to Himself.
 The persecuted church is growing rapidly and scared people are experiencing peace from a loving God for the first time!